ansys/pyhps/doc/source/examples/ex_python_uv.rst

 Custom cache directory
 ----------------------

-The above steps setup uv with the cache located in its default location in the user home directory (~/.cache/uv).
+The preceding steps setup uv with the cache located in its default location in the user home directory (~/.cache/uv).
 Depending on the individual situation, other cache locations may be preferred, such as a shared directory accessible to all evaluators.
-In order to define a custom uv cache directory, the following environment variable can be added to the uv application registration in the scaler/evaluator:
+In order to define a custom uv cache directory, the following environment variable can be added to the uv app registration in the scaler/evaluator:

 ================ ============================
 **Env Variable** **Value**